xgrinderx/amcp-cv/cv.md

--My name is Ruslan Kholierov
+My name is Ruslan Kholierov.

--Have a general secondary education and study at St. Petersburg State University.
+Have a general secondary education and study at St. Petersburg State University.

--Basic knowledge of a programming language, have completed several online training courses and books: C++, Python
+Basic knowledge of a programming language, have completed several online training courses and books: C++, Python.

+I am interested in computer science and algorithms.

 Languages:
 - Russian (native)
 - English (B1)

--Contacts: ruslan.xolierov@mail.ru
+Contacts: ruslan.xolierov@mail.ru